AnanthaBalaji/Spam-or-Not/README.md

-# Spam-or-Not
+# Spam-or-Not V 1.0
-The desktop application checks whether the SMS entered is apam or not
+The desktop application checks whether the SMS entered is apam or not.It takes a SMS text as an input and passes ot to the API to analyse the result.
+The UI shows the Chart which plots the percentage of SPAM and HAM message.
+The final output is displayed following the graph.

-# Technologies
+<h1> Technologies </h1>
 <ul>
   <li> Front End</li>
      <ul>